hellmarbecker/blog/_drafts/street-level-maps-in-imply-pivot.markdown

 ### Data Generation

-I am using datsa from an ADS-B receiver that decodes transponder data from aircraft that fly over my house.
+The data source for this tutorial is an ADS-B receiver that decodes transponder data from aircraft that fly over my house.

 A sample of the data looks like this: